-Serving up Homegrown’s Perfect Southern Collar Greens with bacon and turnips!
+Today we are serving up Homegrown’s Perfect Southern Collard Greens with bacon and turnips!

-Homegrown opened its doors October 4th, 2010, serving up farm-conscious food with southern flare.
-Within the first week their dining area was packed and their patrons list continues to grow.
+Homegrown opened its doors October 4th, 2010, serving up farm-conscious food with a southern flair.
+Within the first week, their dining area was packed and their patron list continues to grow.

 Chef Greg focuses on using only ingredients that support our community.
 They say it’s a philosophy that stems from a Mediterranean way of living; to cook with simple ingredients that are in-season, available, and affordable.